 Comparing two theories needs more than “they both talk about X”.
-A useful comparison surfaces assumptions, scope conditions, evidence, and prediction differences.
-These 15 prompts turn AI into a methodologist who pushes you past surface similarities.
+A strong comparison surfaces the assumptions, scope conditions, evidence base, and predictive divergence that a reader cannot see from a summary.
+The 15 copy-ready prompts below turn a chat model into a methodologist that pushes you past surface similarity and into the actual disagreements.

 Who this is for

-Graduate students preparing comprehensive exams, theory paper authors, tutorial / seminar leaders, and undergraduates writing comparative essays in philosophy, social science, or natural science.
+Graduate students preparing comprehensive exams, theory-paper authors, tutorial and seminar leaders, and undergraduates writing comparative essays in philosophy, social science, or natural science.

 When not to use these prompts

-Skip if you have not read the primary sources for both theories — secondary summaries are a brittle base.
-Skip too for theories outside your training data (very obscure or very recent); verify outputs carefully.
+Skip if you have not read the primary sources for both theories — secondary summaries are a brittle base, and the model will happily extend a textbook caricature.
+Skip too for theories outside the model’s training data (very obscure or published after the cutoff); paste the source text in directly and verify outputs against it.

 Prompt anatomy / structure formula